 Is a townhouse right for you?

-Townhouses offer a middle ground between condos and single-family homes.
+Townhouses offer a compromise between condos and single-family homes.
 You have more freedom than with a condo, but don’t have all the responsibility of owning a single-family home.
 However, that also means missing out on the total control of your environment that owners of single-family homes have.

 Single-Family Homes